cosgus/foreclosure_suite/README.md

     'plaintiff_max_bid': '$500,000.00'
 }
 ```
-The second gives us information about the legal case and the property itself
+The second gives us some data about the legal case and the property itself
 ```python
 >>> foreclosure_scraper.get_auction_property_data(auction_id_list[2])
 {